 I was born in Deming, NM during WWII while my father was a cadet in the Army Air Corps.
 After the war we moved to the Minneapolis area where I lived until I graduated from college.

-In the 1970’s I bought into a farm in Western Wisconsin and married one of the partners.
-We raised beef cattle and horses, and had two children, Luke and Katey Bellville.
-Also, during that time I was a freelance photographer in the Twin Cities of Minneapolis and Saint Paul.
+In the 1970s I joined a collective farm in Western Wisconsin and married one of the members.
+We raised beef cattle and horses, had a large organic garden, orchards, chickens, the whole traditional farm experience.
+We had two great children, Luke and Katey Bellville.

 In 1980 I was invited by a Minneapolis publishing house to submit ideas for non-fiction books for young readers that turned into a long association and fourteen children’s books.
 Initially these books were about farming and ranching, but later covered a range of subjects.
 Two books documented Ojibwe and Lakota families, and were written with members of those tribes.

 Powwow Summer, a Family Celebrates the Circle of Life, co-authored with writer Marcie Rendon, was republished recently by the Minnesota Historical Society Press.
 The final book, Farmer’s Market, Families Working Together, also co-authored with Marcie Rendon, described a year in the life of a German family that came to Minnesota at the turn of the 20th Century, and a Hmong family that immigrated to Minnesota from Laos almost a hundred years later.

 My lifelong interest in photography began as a student in Fine Arts at the University of Minnesota studying under the late Jerome Liebling.
 I continued working in both fine art photography and free-lance assignments, a pattern that continued for over forty years.

 Today I divide my time between rural Wisconsin and the mountains of Western New Mexico with Don, my husband of 30 some years, not far from the town I was born in.

 Copyright © 2020 cwbphotography - All Rights Reserved